serversideup/webext-bridge/README.md

 Applicable to content scripts (noop if called from anywhere else)

 Unlocks the transmission of messages to and from `window` (top frame of loaded page) contexts in the tab where it is called.
-`crx-bridge` by default won't transmit any payload to or from `window` contexts for security reasons.
+`webext-bridge` by default won't transmit any payload to or from `window` contexts for security reasons.
 This method can be called from a content script (in top frame of tab), which opens a gateway for messages.

 Once again, `window` = the top frame of any tab.
 That means **allowing window messaging without checking origin first** will let JavaScript loaded at `https://evil.com` talk with your extension and possibly give indirect access to things you won't want to, like `history` API.
 You're expected to ensure the